alefore/weblog/mentor.md

   you are seeking to improve on.

 * Available energy.
-  This is perhaps obvious, but it bears saying: your mentor should have enough energy to dedicate to the mentorship.
+  This is perhaps obvious, but it bears saying explicitly: your mentor should have enough energy to dedicate to the mentorship.
   The actual time commitment isn't that large
   (I suggest roughly 1 hour per 3 weeks), but the mentor needs to be able to make the time and show up.

-## Why
+## Why get a mentor?

 Advancing in your career means expanding the scope of the problems you tackle, taking larger responsibilities.